jbrown1618/vector/docs/api/vector.calculategeneralleastsquares.md

 ## Remarks

-The result is on object which has: - `coefficiencts`<!-- -->: a vector whose entries correspond to the coefficients which must be plugged into the function template to yield the best approximation function - `approximationFunction`<!-- -->: a function which takes a vector of the independent variable values, and returns the predicted value of the dependent variable
+The result is on object which has: - `coefficients`<!-- -->: a vector whose entries correspond to the coefficients which must be plugged into the function template to yield the best approximation function - `approximationFunction`<!-- -->: a function which takes a vector of the independent variable values, and returns the predicted value of the dependent variable